 How to Die in CaliforniaSeptember 22, 2019

 How to Die in California - expert speakers addressed the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
-The program begins with a compelling documentary of Expert speakers addressed the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
-The program begins with a compelling documentary of a 75 year old San Francisco resident using California's End of Life Option Act.
+The program begins with expert speakers addressing the fundamentals of hospice, medical aid in dying, the Final Exit Network, and other exit options.
+We see a compelling documentary of a 75 year old San Francisco resident using California's End of Life Option Act.

 2018 Statistics – California’s End of Life Option ActJuly 10, 2019